Last Updated: June 24, 2022

 Blooom vs FutureAdvisor

 Besides Betterment, FutureAdvisor is one of the greatest blooom competitors.
 The company provides two levels of service — a basic and a full-scale investment.
 The former involves a free analysis provided by a robo-advisor.
-Once it does it, the financial technology company will give you suggestions which you may or may not follow.
+Once it does it, the financial technology company will give you suggestions that you may or may not follow.

 The latter is applicable only for Fidelity or TD Ameritrade accounts.
 If you opt for it, you’ll have to pay a fee of 0.5% of your total portfolio value.
 Initially, FutureAdvisor may be cheaper than blooom if you own a small portfolio.
 Yet, the larger the portfolio, the greater the price.
 If your portfolio increases, you may end up paying more than you planned.